 The Sacred Space

 The Sacred Space is located on the ground floor, opposite the X-ray unit.
 It is an oasis of quiet within the hospital, and is open day and night.

-A Roman Catholic mass is held every Tuesday at 4:30pm for 30 minutes.
-The priest visits patients after this service, and other RC volunteers visit on Tuesdays and Fridays.
+A Roman Catholic mass is held every Tuesday at 4pm for 30 minutes.
+The priest visits patients after this service on Tuesdays and Thursdays, and another RC volunteer visits on Fridays.

 Members of other faiths are welcome to use the Sacred Space for prayers or worship.
 The Chaplains will also attempt to contact other faith/belief representatives as required.

 What is Spiritual Care?